 California’s wet winter fueled a boom in plant growth, especially the types of tall grasses that provide perfect tinder once they dry out in the fall.
 Tolmachoff said Cal Fire saw more fires in lower elevations, where the tall grasses grow and the subdivisions flourish.

 (Bold face added to highlight keywords illustrating CNN’s erroneously reporting).
-Source: Why wildfires are describing so many homes in California – USA Today
+Source: Why wildfires are destroying so many homes in California – USA Today

 FactCheck.org addresses the question is “[Global] Warming to Blame for Western Wildfires?”
 Their analysis is lengthy, detailed and cites references.